zerynth/docs/docs/reference/boards/xplained_same54/docs/index.md

 _Xplained Pro Sam E54.
 Copyright Microchip Technology_

-Note
+!!! note
 	All the reported information are extracted from the official  [Xplained Pro Sam E54 page](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro), visit this page for more details and updates.

 ## Pin Mapping